-Because what we’ve found is that school is about more than reading and writing.
+At Building Tomorrow, we’ve found that school is about more than reading and writing.
 School is what makes you, “you.”
 And the impact of not having a school is felt in every facet of a child’s life—from worldviews to life expectancy to likelihood of violence and prevalence of disease—having access to a school is the spark that begins to shape it all.

 Individuals, groups & BT chapters outreach, advocate & fundraise for the construction of a new primary school.